iip-ecosphere/platform/platform/transport/transport/README.md

 specific into more general types required by reusable components, i.e., the translators act as input or output type adapters.
 Serializers are bidirectional type translators.

-This implementation ships with [MQTT](https://mqtt.org/) v3 and v5 clients as default transport connectors based on [Eclipse Paho](https://www.eclipse.org/paho/).
-As explained above, there are no default transport serializers included.

 For the moment, the regression tests exercise the transport connectors with simple JSON and [Google protobuf](https://developers.google.com/protocol-buffers) serialization against [HiveMQ](https://www.hivemq.com) as MQTT broker supporting MQTT v3 and v5.
 Dependencies to the json-simple library, Google protobuf and HiveQM are used for testing only and not required for platform execution.